 - Lots of people wonder where exactly Sonic is crashing at the beginning of Secret Rings' story, considering he doesn't have a house of his own... except he does.

 - Eleventh Hour Superpower: New ones, unique to each game.

 - Furry Confusion

-- Jerk with a Heart of Gold: Sonic's snarky attitude was more emphasized than the other game incarnations.
+- Jerk with a Heart of Gold: Sonic's snarky attitude was more emphasized in the two storybook games than the other game incarnations.

 - Mad Lib Fantasy Title

 - Taken for Granite: Gargoyles in Secret Rings and and fish-like Knights of the Underworld in Black Knight are capable of turning Sonic to stone.
 Oddly enough, it's instantly fatal in Black Knight without the Stone Brooch or Petrification immunity equipped, but is not fatal in Secret Rings — you just have to shake the Wii Remote to break free.